temporalio/documentation/docs/go-run-your-first-app.md

 Let's run our first Temporal Workflow application and forever change the way you approach application development.

-Keep reading or follow along via this video walkthrough:
+Keep reading or follow along with this video walkthrough:

 <ResponsivePlayer url='https://www.youtube.com/watch?v=aUUhFAupUbk' />